 Creating an assignment will be challenging if you don’t fully understand the assigned topic.
 In addition, the results won’t be up to par.
 Therefore, it is essential to assess the topic and project requirements beforehand.

 While researching the topic, you will discover new bits of knowledge that further your understanding of the subject matter.
-In addition, you might also find some dependable sources of material and assignments on similar topics to use as reference.
+In addition, you might also find some dependable sources of material and assignments on similar topics to use as references.
 Use them!

 Apart from this, it will also help if you assess your target audience.
 For example, if your assignment is writing a business case study, you can assume business owners as your target audience.
 Write accordingly!